 And sometimes I post when everything is absolutely normal but oh so very sweet.

 And even though that’s a lot, and sometimes I have wondered if maybe I should stop, I have decided over-posting is my jam.
-And here are a few reasons why I wonder if maybe (just maybe) it’s not nearly as bad as it sounds.

 Why It’s Okay to Post About Your Kids on Social Media